Police body camera: Facial recognition

 One possibility is that a police officer wearing this technology could become a 'roving surveillance camera'.
 If the bodycams are equipped with biometric facial recognition technology, this could have a major impact on people's everyday lives, depending on the reliability of the technology to prevent false positives (those that are mistaken for a person on a list of suspects, for instance).
 Furthermore, cameras equipped with facial recognition technology heighten worries over “secret surveillance at a distance”.
 Information about civilian whereabouts can consistently be tracked if they appear in public and it happens without their knowledge.
 There are more concerns about the advancement of these facial recognition technologies in body cams and the lack of government regulation over them.
 Particular concerns have been noted with respect to the use of cameras equipped with facial recognition at public protests.
 It has been suggested that such camera use may "chill" rights of free speech and association.

-Looking at the United States in particular, there are 117 million Americans in the FBI's shared database according to the Georgetown Report.
+In the United States, there are 117 million Americans in the FBI's shared database according to the Georgetown Report.
 People can become fearful of the police's ability to identify them in public and gather information about where they've been and where they might be going.
 In the US, there is no federal law in place that directly protects Americans when it comes to the use of facial recognition technology.
-Only the states of Illinois and Texas have regulations, “that require(s) an individual to give consent for their biometrics to be used, protecting its application in a system that it was not originally intended for”.
+Only the states of Illinois and Texas have regulations, "that require(s) an individual to give consent for their biometrics to be used, protecting its application in a system that it was not originally intended for".